-Considering your food decisions in this caring spirit of inquiry will open up the door for you to mend and dig deeper.
-It will also help you start to rewire your brain to allow food to fuel you, and not over-occupy your brain’s space.
+Considering your food decisions in a caring spirit of inquiry opens up the door to mend and dig deeper.
+It helps you start to rewire your brain to allow food to fuel you, and not over-occupy your brain’s space.
 Imagine not thinking about food, exercise, or your body every second!
 This is how this process begins to evolve.

 - What time of day did my binge occur?
 Is this a typical time-frame for my binges?

 - How much did I eat, if anything, earlier that day?
 Was it actually enough?
 Was I dieting or restricting, and feeling good about how little I was eating?

 - Did the binge start with a certain food?
 How did I label that food?
 Could all-or-nothing thinking be triggering my brain to start the binge sequence?

 - What was I feeling right before the binge started?
 And what happened in my life right before that?

 If you find yourself restricting certain foods or the amount you eat, as with bingeing, consider the details.
 They’ll help you find ways to heal.
 Unlike bingeing, there’s no tangible proof of this restricting behavior, so it can be easier to avoid acknowledging its existence at the moment.

 Restricting is a craving, just like any other: it has meaning and is a window to your needs.

 Instead of denying or finding distractions in the moments of restricting, experiment with pausing and noticing.
 Ask yourself these questions: